wahula4/reactnd-project-myreads-starter/README.md

 ![Homepage snapshot](/src/icons/screenshot.PNG)

 ## Initializing App
+The app is hosted on Surge [here](http://feigned-story.surge.sh/)\

+OR
+Clone the repository.
-In your terminal type npm install to download the dependencies.(Make sure you have Node.js installed on your system) Then type npm start in the terminal to start the app in a web browser
+In your terminal type npm install to download the dependencies.(Make sure you have Node.js installed on your system).
+Then type npm start in the terminal to start the app in a web browser.

 ## Searching
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in SEARCH_TERMS.md.
 That list of terms are the only terms that will work with the backend.